The Count of Monte Cristo (Wildhorn musical): Act I

-Mercédès has been in a loveless marriage with Mondego for many years, and the two of them have a son named Albert, who has just turned eighteen.
-Albert begs his mother for permission to attend Carnival in Rome, but she refuses believing he is too young and would be without a chaperone.
-Mondego cares very little for his son, and quickly agrees when Albert asks him for permission.
-Once left alone, Mercédès muses on her unhappy marriage ("When the World was Mine").
+Years later, Mercédès is trapped in a loveless marriage to Mondego, and they have a son, Albert, who has just turned eighteen.
+Albert asks his mother for permission to attend Carnival in Rome, but she refuses, believing him too young to travel without supervision.
+Indifferent to his son’s welfare, Mondego readily grants permission.
+Left alone, Mercédès reflects sorrowfully on the life she once imagined (“When the World Was Mine”).